According to the U.S. Department of Education Web site Ed Data Express, the racial and ethnic makeup of the nation’s schools in 2012 was:

 - Asian/Pacific Islander: A person having origins in any of the original peoples of the Far East, Southeast Asia, the Indian subcontinent, or the Pacific Islands.
 This area includes, for example, China, India, Japan, Korea, the Philippine Islands, and Samoa.

 - American Indian/Alaskan Native: A person having origins in any of the original peoples of North America and maintaining cultural identification through tribal affiliation or community recognition.

 Under the classification system on the CCD website, students may not choose multiple categories, and there is no “other” category.
 They must choose one of the categories above.

 There are some alternative data sources for this indicator.
 The most detailed comes from the U.S. Census Bureau, where you can download racial and ethnic data on school-age children for every county in the nation.
-To obtain the data, you should visit the American Community Survey site, and then click on detailed tables, then geographic area, and then choose table B14001, which provides school enrollment by level of school for populations three and over by race.
+To obtain the data, you should visit the American Community Survey site, and then refine your search resulting by entering B14001 into the field for “topic of table name,” which will provide school enrollment by level of school for populations three and over by race.

 Small groups produce big changes—This Colorado school district needed to get in sync with its increasingly diverse community.
 They found that personal outreach to families made a big difference in engaging the community and increasing student success.